miklevin/MikeLev.in/_posts/2025-09-06-magic-rolling-pin-ai-code-refactoring.md

 ignore you.
 Put the truth behind you knowing that they know about you with the stupid home-hosting tricks that allow you to monitor and analyze their bot visit ions to your site without the complexity or cost of doing that in a paid hosting situation.
-Become un-ignorable, haha!
+Become un-ignorable, ahaha!
 Make it shameful to not cite.
 Make it undeniable evidence of such-and-such important topic covered here first.
 Make that part of the recurring pattern.
 Anticipate before others.
 Zero in one the actual important bits better.
 Functionally future-proof yourself in the age of